Name: George Wright Padgett

-I’m a husband (25+ years) and father of two children (16 year old girl/13 year old boy) a jazz piano player, a graphic artist, and playwright.
+I’m a husband (25+ years) and father of two children (13 year old girl/10 year old boy) a jazz piano player, a graphic artist, and sometimes a playwright.
+I also live with a mini dachshund that goes by Jenny.

-Looking back through the years, I realize that I’ve always enjoyed telling stories.
+Looking back over the years I’ve always enjoyed telling stories.
 Only recently did I realize that I’ve unofficially been writing my entire life though it took the form of puppet shows, homemade comic books, and wacky stories that I’d tell my family on long road trips.

 When my daughter was four, she and I would make up bedtime stories.
 I noticed that the tall tales we were making up were better than some we bought from the bookstore.
 I decided to try my hand at writing children’s stories and joined the Society of Children’s Book Writers and Illustrators for a brief period.
 When I won the Joan Lowery Nixon award for a children’s book entitled Don’t Wake Esmeralda! in 2006, I thought there may be a future in writing for me.

-My publisher has tagged me with the term multi-generalist, which is a more succinct way of stating that I write hard sci-fi, horror, and steampunk.
-Part of the reason there’s so much genre hopping in my work is that I often reverse engineer my books and let the story dictate the best setting to tell the story.
+Part of the reason there’s so much genre hopping between my work is that I often reverse engineer my books and let the story dictate the best setting to tell the story.
 I start with a question or theme I want to explore and then work my way backward filling in the holes until the logic for why things are happening is sound.

 For example, in Spindown, I wanted to look at what makes us human – are we born to become who we are to become or merely the byproducts of experiences, or a mix of both?
 In order to examine this idea I needed characters devoid of any emotional experiences, yet be full grown adults.
 I wanted characters that were ‘blank canvases’ that I could expose to extreme situations and observe their reactions.
 The solution was a group of clones that were severely isolated from one another.
 Then the question becomes why would they be that way?
 So by reverse engineering I determined that these imaginary people worked in space on an ore mine on a moon of Jupiter and that it must be a corporation using clone labor to reduce costs.
 I keep backing up the ‘camera’ until the questions are answered and backstory is solid.
 Once that’s done I can begin the journey.